Changes to services due to COVID-19

 independent evaluation of Settlement Grants found that the program provides effective early intervention that contributes to clients achieving full participation in society as soon as possible.
 Enhancements were made to the program to ensure that grant funding continues to:

-- appropriately deliver against the Government's policy objectives, in particular English, education and employment (the 3Es);
+- appropriately deliver against the Government's policy objectives, in particular English, education and employment (the 3Es)

-- be targeted, flexible, and innovative in providing timely and effective early intervention support to the most vulnerable based on specific emerging needs.
+- be targeted, flexible, and innovative in providing timely and effective early intervention support to the most vulnerable based on specific emerging needs

-SETS includes two components:
+The program includes two components:

-- SETS – Community Capacity Building helps new and emerging community groups and organisations support their specific communities towards collectively increasing the social participation, economic and personal well-being of community members, to ensure that positive settlement outcomes are sustained in the long term.
+SETS – Community Capacity Building helps new and emerging community groups and organisations support their specific communities towards collectively increasing the social participation, economic and personal well-being of community members, to ensure that positive settlement outcomes are sustained in the long term.